bby/360-video-tips/README.md

 # Direction

 The viewer is the camera and they are part of your scene.
-Ask yourself what there role is and direct the scene accordingly.
+Ask yourself what their role is and direct the scene accordingly.

 * Use sound to direct people to the action
 * Use narration or presenters to point or direct the viewers to the action